celery/celery/docs/userguide/security.rst

 Message Signing
 ===============

-Celery can use the :pypi:`pyOpenSSL` library to sign message using `Public-key cryptography`, where messages sent by clients are signed using a private key and then later verified by the worker using a public certificate.
+Celery can use the :pypi:`cryptography` library to sign message using `Public-key cryptography`, where messages sent by clients are signed using a private key and then later verified by the worker using a public certificate.